Myosotis brockiei: Taxonomy and etymology

-Myosotis brockiei L.B.Moore & M.J.A.Simpson is in the plant family Boraginaceae and was described by Lucy Moore and Margaret Simpson.

-Myosotis brockiei is morphologically similar to other ebracteate-erect species, especially another species also endemic the Western Nelson area on the South Island, Myosotis concinna.
+Myosotis brockiei is in the plant family Boraginaceae and was described by Lucy Moore and Margaret J.A.
+Simpson.
+It is morphologically similar to other ebracteate-erect species, especially another species also endemic the Western Nelson area on the South Island, Myosotis concinna.
 In fact, prior to the description of M. brockiei, several botanists, including Thomas Cheeseman and Lucy Moore, included it within the circumscription of M. concinna.

 In the paper describing M. brockiei, the authors distinguish M. brockiei from M. concinna by its longer infructescences, a calyx that is longer than the corolla tube, corolla lobes that are small and ovate, and corollas that are white and non-fragrant, and smaller, ovoid and lighter colored nutlets.
 A more recent study showed that there are four characters that can distinguish Myosotis brockiei from M. concinna, i.e. white corollas, and hairs on the rosette leaves that are erect on the margins, oriented oblique to the mid vein on the underside of the blade, and oriented perpendicular to the mid vein on the midvein itself on the underside of the leaf.

 The holotype specimen of Myosotis brockiei was collected from Gorge of the Cobb River, Western Nelson, South Island, New Zealand by W.B.
 Brockie and is lodged at Manaaki Whenua - Landcare Research Allan Herbarium (CHR 233859/A), where there is also an isotype (CHR 233860).
 The specific epithet, brockiei, honors the collector of the type specimen, Walter Boa Brockie (1897–1972) who was a New Zealand botanist and horticulturist.

+Subspecies

 Two subspecies are recognized: Myosotis brockiei subsp. brockiei and M. brockiei subsp. dysis.
 The subspecies are allopatric, and can be distinguished from one another based on habit, hairs on the scape, and rosette leaf apex shape.

 Phylogeny

-Myosotis brockiei was shown to be a part of the monophyletic southern hemisphere lineage of Myosotis in phylogenetic analyses of standard DNA sequencing markers (nuclear ribosomal DNA and chloroplast DNA regions).
+M. brockiei was shown to be a part of the monophyletic southern hemisphere lineage of Myosotis in phylogenetic analyses of standard DNA sequencing markers (nuclear ribosomal DNA and chloroplast DNA regions).
 Within the southern hemisphere lineage, species relationships were not well resolved.
 The sequenced individuals of M. brockiei (between one and five individuals depending on DNA marker and analyses) grouped with each other and with other ebracteate-erect species from the same geographical area (Western Nelson) in the nuclear ribosomal DNA analyses, forming two groups in the chloroplast DNA analyses.